jrdegbe/MLOPS-End-to-End/README.md

 ... and complete what is surrounded by `<...>`.
 For now, don't do anything.
 We will explain in detail in later steps what you have to do.

 If you have problems during the setup, please leave us an issue, and we will respond to you and update the README for future readers.

-Also, if you have any questions, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 ## Poetry
 ##### ``<< free usage >>``